 Finding the Right Therapy for You

 Both recreational and clinical therapy techniques can be extremely beneficial for recovering addicts to find their true self again while going through rehabilitation.
-Our staff at Florida House is dedicated to performing necessary evaluations and tests to determine what type of therapy would work best for you in the long run.
+Our staff at FHE Health is dedicated to performing necessary evaluations and tests to determine what type of therapy would work best for you in the long run.
 There are many options available when deciding what kind of therapy an individual needs.

 Do not hesitate to contact us today at (844) 299-0618 if you believe you or a loved one are in need of drug or alcohol rehabilitation services.